sunpy/sunraster/docs/contributing.rst

 .. code-block:: console

-		$ git remote -v
+  git remote -v

-If you have installed the sunraster development version as outlined in :ref:`dev_install`, you will have one remote called ``origin`` pointing to https://github.com/sunpy/sunraster.
+If you have installed the ``sunraster`` development version as outlined in :ref:`dev_install`, you will have one remote called ``origin`` pointing to https://github.com/sunpy/sunraster.
 Let's now add a remote to the repo in your GitHub account called ``my_repo``.
 In a terminal, from the local